gawy/CarND-Advanced-Lane-Lines/writeup.md

 # Advanced Lane Finding Project

 ## Change log

+V3: Fixed the way how resulting mask is applied in a pipeline.
+Now undistorted image is used.

-For resubmit code was refactored and splitted into several files.
+V2: For resubmit code was refactored and splitted into several files.
 Main code extracted to lane_finder.py.
 It contains single class that combines all needed methods for lane detection.